 The CAISO is submitting both a privileged version and a public version of this filing.
-Pursuant to 18 C.F.R. § 388.112 and the protective order adopted by the Chief Judge in this proceeding on March 16, 2022, the CAISO requests privileged treatment for certain Attachments to this filing regarding generator facility information submitted to the CAISO, as identified in the Table of Attachments.
+The CAISO requests the Commission adopt the pro forma Protective Order included by La Paloma in its Complaint and requests, pursuant to 18 C.F.R. § 388.112, privileged treatment for certain Attachments to this filing regarding generator facility information submitted to the CAISO, as identified in the Table of Attachments.
 The CAISO has redacted this information from the public version of this filing.
 On information and belief, this information is confidential because it reflects commercial and financial information of La Paloma.
 The CAISO also requests CEII status for several of the privileged documents containing specific generator facility information.
 These documents are marked as CEII and also identified in the Table of Attachments as such.